dquist/Sabre/README.md

 ### Sabre ###

-Sabre is the main plugin for the server and replaces the following civcraft plugins:
+Sabre is the main plugin for the server and peforms the functionality of all the following civcraft plugins:

 * Citadel
 * PrisonPearl